Fund for Inclusive Recovery

-The Fund for Inclusive Recovery is a new pooled fund that will help meet the critical needs of those most impacted by the pandemic.
+The Fund for Inclusive Recovery is a pooled fund, guided by a Community Advisory Group, that will help meet the critical needs of people most impacted by the pandemic.
 The Fund will drive investments to BIPOC organizations, movements, and communities, creating a pathway for Greater Seattle’s inclusive recovery.

 Now we aim to change the systems that created and intensified these needs in the first place.

-The Fund for Inclusive Recovery aims to raise $50 million over the next 5 years.
-These investments will lay the groundwork for reinventing our region as we move through the current crisis to a reimagined, more equitable future.
+Launched in 2021, the Fund for Inclusive Recovery aims to raise $50 million over a five-year period and make investments that will lay the groundwork for reinventing our region as we move through the current crisis to a reimagined, more equitable future.